Gary Sheffield: Minor leagues

 After high school, the Milwaukee Brewers drafted Sheffield with the sixth pick of the first round of the 1986 MLB draft.
 Sheffield later said that if he had not been drafted in the first round, he probably would have played college baseball for the Miami Hurricanes.
 After being drafted he played for the Helena Brewers of the Pioneer League, where he had a .365 batting average and 71 RBIs in 57 games.
 The only question was what position he would play.
 He was slotted at shortstop, but struggled at the position, committing many errors and wild throws.
 In 1987, he was assigned to Stockton of the Class-A California League, where his defense improved and he produced at the plate.
 His batting average went below .300, but he led the league in RBIs with 103, and at the end of the year he was voted the Brewers' best prospect.
 In his third season, he went from Double-A to the majors.
-In 134 games for the El Paso Diablos and Denver, he batted .327 with 28 homers and 118 RBIs.
+In 134 games for the El Paso Diablos and Denver Zephyrs, he batted .327 with 28 homers and 118 RBIs.